Why do we need you?

 - You are reasonably physically fit and do not mind working outdoors in all kinds of weather.

 A driving licence would be useful for this role as there may be the need to use trust vehicles on site.

 - This is an excellent opportunity to work within an internationally important wetland site.

-- A discount is available in the cafe and shop on the days of volunteering.
+- Discount is available in the cafe and shop on the days of volunteering.

 - Free entry to all WWT wetland centres throughout the UK on presentation of your WWT name badge.

 To read more and apply, please visit: https://www.wwt.org.uk/join-and-support/volunteering/volunteering-opportunities/reserve

 Please mention ConservationJobs.co.uk when applying for this job!